Multiple-group child car seats

 How Which? tests child car seats

-Which? has been testing child car seats for over 50 years.
-Each car seat we review has been crash tested in two different crash test scenarios: a front crash, equivalent to a head-on collision at around 40mph, and a side crash equivalent to a car crashing into another car at around 30mph, repeated again and again, in the different ways a car seat can be used.
+We've been testing child car seats for more than 50 years.
+Each car seat we review has been crash-tested in two different scenarios: a front crash, equivalent to a head-on collision at around 40mph, and a side crash equivalent to a car crashing into another car at around 30mph.
+We repeat these tests again and again, with the seat in all the different formats it can be used in.

 Our experts have specially designed the crash tests, making them more demanding than the legal minimum standard requires.
-They’re derived from Euro NCAP, an organisation which carries out crash testing on cars to show how well cars protect occupants in severe accidents.
-We perform similar tests for car seats and feel this more accurately reflects what could happen in a real crash.
+They’re derived from Euro NCAP, an organisation which carries out crash-testing on cars to show how well they protect occupants in severe accidents.
+We perform similar tests for car seats, and feel this more accurately reflects what could happen in a real crash.

-If a car seat can be used in a number of different ways and attached by different methods (Isofix or car’s seat belt), we crash test it in each format.
+If a car seat can be used in a number of different ways and attached by different methods (Isofix or the car’s seatbelt), we crash-test it in each format.